twolfson/line-height/README.md

 ### `numeric` font-size in IE6
 In IE6, `numeric` `font-size`s (e.g. `font-size: 2.3`) are returned without a unit.

 To solve this problem, we treat this number as an `em` since it is relative as well.
-To do that, we set the element's style to "numeric value" + "em", compute and save the `font-size`, remove the temporary style.
+To do that, we set the element's style to `"numeric value" + "em"`, compute and save the `font-size`, remove the temporary style.
 This conversion gives us the unit in `pt` which we know how to deal with from before.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint via [grunt](https://github.com/gruntjs/grunt) and test via `npm test`.